getreu/tp-note/docs/source/tpnote--manual.md

 ## Usage of the minimum setup

-Once you have placed the `tpnote` binary in your `PATH` you can invoke Tp-Note on the command line by typing `tpnote` optionally followed by a directory path or a file path.
+Once you have placed the `tpnote` binary in your `PATH`, you can invoke Tp-Note on the command line by typing `tpnote`, optionally followed by a directory path or a file path.

-Having a copy (or symbolic link) of Tp-Note's binary `tpnote` on your desktop, enables you to execute the following workflow: To create a new note, either double-click on the _Tp-Note_-icon, or drag and drop a folder or file and drop it on the _Tp-Note_-icon.
+Having a copy (or symbolic link) of Tp-Note's binary `tpnote` on your desktop enables you to execute the following workflow: To create a new note, either double-click on the _Tp-Note_-icon, or drag and drop a folder or file and drop it on the _Tp-Note_-icon.
 This opens an editor with your new note.